 And I'm going to add a bonus item: BOOKS!
 Can you imagine stacking 100 of your favorite stories??!

-Here's a few that would be perfect for this math day celebration:
+Here are a few that would be perfect for this math day celebration:

 The Night Before the 100th Day of School -- the students are all thinking hard about what to bring the next day!